joonhosung/GPU-Ray_Trace-Rust/PROPOSAL.md

    * GPU Acceleration
      * Ray intersection calculations can be sent off to the GPU for ultra-quick processing
      * The following crates will be explored to add GPU acceleration:
        * emu - procedural macro uses OpenCL to automatically determine what parts of the provided code can be accelerated with a GPU.
-As it's automatic, it will be the easiest to use, but will likely not provide as much optimization compared to the latter two options
+As it's automatic, it will be the easiest to use but will likely not provide as much optimization compared to the latter two options
-       * WebGPU - will need to compartmentalize the parallelizable code into compute shaders to then provide as a shader module for the program
+       * wgpu - will need to compartmentalize the parallelizable code into compute shaders then to provide it as a shader module for the program
        * opencl3 - vanilla OpenCL API that can target a wide range of heterogeneous devices
-       * rust-cuda - crate that allows executing CUDA kernels on NVIDIA gpus.
+       * rust-cuda - crate that allows executing CUDA kernels on NVIDIA GPUs.
 Kernel programming interface is extremely similar to C++
    * CPU Enhancement
      * Further optimization of existing multi-threaded CPU implementation by identifying sub-optimal execution patterns and optimizable performance bottlenecks